Contact Us | Press Office | International | Academy | About Us | Donate

 In my early career I taught mathematics in secondary schools and a sixth form college, including two Head of Mathematics positions.
 This was followed by 21 years as a senior lecturer at Liverpool Hope University, where I worked in initial teacher training, devised and taught professional development programmes for serving teachers, led a mathematics undergraduate degree pathway, and taught on mathematics Subject Knowledge Enhancement (SKE) and MA modules.

-My name is Jean Maguire and I retired last September from Alder Hey after working for over 41 years in the NHS.
-My first post was as a medical secretary for 6 ½ years at the Royal Liverpool Children’s Hospital Myrtle Street, moving on to Alder Hey for promotion in August 1984.
+My name is Jean Maguire.
+I retired last September from Alder Hey after working for over 41 years in the NHS.
+My first post was as a medical secretary for 6 ½ years at the Royal Liverpool Children’s Hospital (Myrtle Street), moving on to Alder Hey for promotion in August 1984.

-Over the years my role there changed from being a PA to the Professor who was Head of the Department of Child Health, along with managing staff in that Department and administering the medical student programme, to becoming a full time Undergraduate Administrator as the student numbers increased.
-I am married to a retired Nurse, who worked with people with learning disability and we have two grown up children.
+Over the years, my role there changed: from being a PA to the Professor who was Head of the Department of Child Health, along with managing staff in that Department and administering the medical student programme; to becoming a full time Undergraduate Administrator as the student numbers increased.
+I am married to a retired nurse, who worked with people with learning disabilities and we have two grown up children.

-I very much enjoyed supporting the students in their training programme over the many years that I worked at Alder Hey and have seen many changes to the curriculum that the students have followed as part of their training.
-In my spare time I very much enjoy reading especially historical mysteries.
-I also like to spend time in my garden as well visiting and walking around the many parks in Liverpool when possible.
+I very much enjoyed supporting the students in their training programme over the many years that I worked at Alder Hey, and have seen many changes to the curriculum that the students have followed as part of their training.

 Shane is a final year medical student at the University of Liverpool and an alumnus of the University of Oxford.
 From very early in his career Shane has been passionate about promoting excellence within medical education and academia, he will be embarking on the Academic Foundation Programme as a junior doctor in August.
 His academic experiences of paediatrics began in the early years of medical school whilst a research scholar at the Institute of Infection and Global Health.